raulgenially/analytics-genially/models/sources/genially/src_genially.md

 {% docs team_space_collaborator_type %}

-The type of id that we are dealing with in `collaborator_id`
+The type of id that we are dealing with in `collaborator_id`.

 One of the following values: